July 2024

 Experienced Cohort that Bridges Academia and Industry

-Given the experience level of the students entering the program, this will
+field.
+Given the experience level of the students entering the program,

-create graduates who can easily help bridge the gap between academia and
+this will create graduates who can easily help bridge the gap between

-the industry.
-DBA students will benefit from their faculty members’ expertise
+academia and the industry.
+DBA students will benefit from their faculty

-but will learn a great deal from their peers through professional networking
+members’ expertise but will learn a great deal from their peers through

 Attend a Virtual Information Session

 Thank you for your interest in the Doctorate of Business Administration Degree program at West Virginia University!
-Attend a Virtual Information Session and learn more about the Doctorate of Business Administration Degree program.
+Check back soon for Virtual Information Session dates.

 As a graduate of the WVU with a degree in business administration, Kelly understands your needs and is here to support and simplify the enrollment process for you.
 You can have open and honest discussions with her about how your passion in life can become your career.
 Contact Kelly today!